Patrik356b/CustomVehicleDamage/readme.md

     Now you need to make sure you include the files correctly in your filterscript or gamemode (It's recommended to be included in the gamemode, not a filterscript)

+    You may either take advantage of CVDMG.basic.pwn or follow the following guide to properly implement CVDMG:

     If you do not already have IsPointInPolygon by Ryder`
     #include <CVDMG\aera>